mgoltzsche/gpg-helper/README.md

 # gpg-helper
 Letters instead of postcards!
-If you send a mail you have to consider it a postcard unless it is encrypted.
+If you send an email you have to consider it a postcard unless it is encrypted.
 This can be done with Pretty Good Privacy (PGP).
 Emails can easily be en/decrypted using Thunderbird's EnigMail plugin.
-The keys can be managed using this shell script.
+The keys can be managed using this GnuPG (gpg2) wrapper shell script.
-The GnuPG (gpg2) wrapper can help you manage your PGP keys.
-It improves usability by providing human readable parameters and a help text that covers most frequently used workflows.
+It provides human readable parameters and a help text that covers common workflows.
 Furthermore it improves security by generating a secure configuration using best practices.

 ## Requirements